Deadline Extended for the WFTV Pat Llewellyn Bursary Fund

 To celebrate Pat’s Welsh roots, and to encourage other women from Wales to follow in her creative footsteps, one place each year will be held specifically for any woman either born in or living in Wales or with a Welsh parent.
 The other winner or winners can come from anywhere in the UK.

-The deadline for this year’s applications has been extended to Sunday 19 August.
+The deadline for this year’s applications was Sunday 19 August.

 PLEASE NOTE: THIS OPPORTUNITY IS FOR FACTUAL IDEAS ONLY, NOT DRAMA PROJECTS.